chu0/ghost-deploy/README.md

 # Ghost-deploy

-Ghost-deploy is a shell script to take a clean Ubuntu server and install the latest [Ghost](https://ghost.org/) blog with nginx in front.
+Ghost-deploy is a shell script to make the latest [Ghost](https://ghost.org/) flying on nginx.
 It basically wraps the instructions from [Ghost Linux Installation](http://docs.ghost.org/installation/linux/) and [Ghost deploy](http://docs.ghost.org/installation/deploy/) in a script.